SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 - Pages are served in SSR mode if they can be rendered in a given time (that is, within the time that is specified by a timeout)
 - If the engine falls back to CSR because the SSR render takes too long, once the SSR page is rendered, it is stored in memory and served with the subsequent request
 - The CSR app is served with the `Cache-Control:no-store` header to ensure it is not cached by the caching layer.
-- If the render is taking too long to finish, the engine will release its concurrency slot and notify about the hanging render.
-However, it will not release the resources taken by the hanging render.
-Therefore, these warnings should be taken seriously, as the server's resources could be quickly depleted if the route of the problem is not addressed in the application code.
+- If the render is taking too long to finish, the engine will release its concurrency slot and notify about the hanging render. **WARNING**: However, it will not release the resources taken by the hanging render.
+Therefore, these warnings should be taken seriously, as the server's resources could be quickly depleted if the root of the problem is not addressed in the application code.

   **Note:** CSR renders should _never_ be cached.